Token architecture

 Tradeoffs and maturity

-We made that tradeoff intentionally.
-The result was a system that was easier to reason about, safer to extend, and resilient as the organization continued to grow.
+We made that investment intentionally.
+The result was a token system that was easier to reason about, safer to extend, and resilient as new products, themes, and constraints were introduced.

 Reflection